AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 What to Do Right Now

-If you’re serious about the 2026 round, here’s what I suggest you start doing before the 30 January RSP list drops:
+If you’re serious about the 2026 round, here’s what I suggest you start doing:

 Build your evaluation framework now.
-Don’t wait for the list to figure out what criteria matter most to your string and business model.
+Figure out what criteria matter most to your string and business model.
 Map out what you’re actually evaluating against: policy flexibility, abuse capabilities, registrar relationships, pricing transparency, and cultural fit.

 Identify likely first-tier candidates.
 Based on industry track record, current gTLD portfolios, and known participation in the RSP evaluation window, you can make educated guesses about which operators will be on ICANN’s list.
 Start building intelligence on their strengths, weaknesses, and fit for your use case.